Maison

 Key Compliance Notes

 Unlike portable kits, long-duration packages require post-mounted advance warning signs rather than portable supports.
-Per MUTCD Part 6, Section 6G.02, post mounting applies to work lasting more than three consecutive days.
+Par partie MUTCD 6, Section 6G.02, post mounting applies to work lasting more than three consecutive days.
 Confirm with your customer whether the project specification requires post mounting before delivering a portable-stand kit.

 En outre, construction speed limit signs (R2-1) must appear throughout the work zone at intervals the traffic control plan specifies.
 These are regulatory signs — not advisory signs.
 Per MUTCD Section 6F.57, they must meet the same dimensional and retroreflectivity standards as permanent regulatory signs.